kronostechnologies/docker-init-entrypoint/README.md

 # Docker Init Entrypoint

 The script `entrypoint.sh` is a basic service init framework for containers.
 Entrypoint will source scripts in `/k/start.d` and `/k/stop.d` to start and stop services respectively.

 The `CMD` directive of the dockerfile is an arbritrary command that will be executed in background.
-The entrypoint will wait on that process before shutting down.
+Entrypoint will wait on that process before shutting down.

 ## Install

-Simply use the `ADD` and `ENTRYPOINT` directive i.e.:
+Use the `ADD` and `ENTRYPOINT` directive e.g.:

 ```
 FROM debian:latest